legendu-net/blog/misc/content/2016-11-20-rsync-tips.markdown

 (sub-files and sub-directories) of the current directory into the destination directory `des_dir`.
 This is especially tricky if you programmally get the source directory that you want to synchronize.
+Here are a few good practices to follow.

-One good practice is to always convert the programmally generated path into its absolute form.
+1. Convert programmally generated path (for use in `rsync`) into its absolute form.

+2. Always use the form `rsync -avh src_dir/ des_dir` instead of the form `rsync -avh src_dir des_dir`.

 ## Examples
 ```